 Another fan favorite is Barry.
 It’s named after Barry Jenkins, director of the Oscar-winning film Moonlight, my favorite filmmaker.
 If you look on our Instagram, he ended up buying the coffee and reposting it.
 I love the creativity and detail he brings to filmmaking, and that’s how I like to think about business and life.
 The notes are berry, juicy, and well-balanced."

-Tell us about your new look.
+Tell us about your look.

-"Our new design is aimed at representing the soul of Black culture wherever our coffee finds itself.
+"Our design is aimed at representing the soul of Black culture wherever our coffee finds itself.
 Like the taste of its content, and the people we represent, we want our visual presentation to be memorable, brilliant, and reminiscent of joy—Black joy.

 We’ve been inspired by the labels that commercialized Black music.
 Portrait fashions itself as the “Motown of Coffee.”
 Bold color and iconic type choices combine to carry a visual appeal as large as the voices that revolutionized Black music.